dart-lang/site-www/src/_guides/language/effective-dart/design.md

 that clarity.

-### CONSIDER using the generalized function type syntax for parameters.
+### CONSIDER using function type syntax for parameters.

 Dart has a special syntax when defining a parameter whose type is a function.
 Sort of like in C, you surround the parameter's name with the function's return